 She spread my raincoat open past my shoulders.
 I felt restrained.
 Then I heard the buttons on my shirt pop as she pulled it apart.
 She bathed my chest in wet kisses, then nibbled at me, as her fingernails clawed my ribs, sending chills through my skin.
 My imagination swirled with erotic thoughts of where this was going.

-Slowly, she lifted her head and adjusted her veiled hat.
-She withdrew a small mirror from her bag.
-In the dim light, all I could see were her lips that were grotesquely smeared with red lipstick.
+She lifted her head slowly and deliberately and adjusted her veiled hat.
+She withdrew a small mirror from her bag while turning away from me.
+In the dim reflection of her cosmetic mirror, I could see her grotesque lips smeared with red lipstick.
 For a moment, I thought it was blood.
 She wiped them clean, said nothing, then motioned with her finger to exit as she withdrew to her side of the seat.

-For a moment I sat, confused, then I opened the door and stood from the car.
+I paused, confused, then opened the door and stood from the car.
 I leaned down to look back in.
 Her hand reached for the handle and pulled it shut.
-The car sped away, blending with the many passing vehicles.
+The car sped away, blending with the lights and sounds of the other passing vehicles.

 In my office the next morning, my phone rang within minutes of my entering.
 I knew it was Robin and picked it up.
 “Hello?”